bartexsz/love2d-game-maker/README.md

 #What's the license for the project?

-The license is detailled in the license.txt file.
+The license is detailled in the "projectlicense.txt" file.

 #This part of the readme/Project is broken/unfinished!